MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 The first part of *General* section allows you to set details of the form configuration itself.
 You can set the name, select form type, and label the configuration as default.
 There can be only one default configuration of the same type.

-You can also select if the [Form prefill](real-time-marketing-form-prefill.md) will be automatically enabled for your newly created forms.
+You can also select if the [Form prefill](real-time-marketing-form-prefill.md) is automatically enabled for your newly created forms.

 The second part of *General* section allows you to choose the default action, which will be taken after the form is submitted.
 Once submitted, the form can show *Thank you* notification or you can set the *Error* notification.
 You can customize the content of both notifications.